-Note As an alternative to using PoE power, you can supply 8 to 12VDC at 1000mA into the terminal block.
+Note As an alternative to using PoE power, you can supply +8 to +12VDC @ 1000mA Regulated Power Supply into the terminal block.

 Caution

 Equipment Hazard: Contacts 1 and 2 on the J3 terminal block are only for powering the Intercom from a non-PoE 12 VDC power source as an alternative to Network PoE power.
 Use of these contacts for any other purpose will damage the Intercom and void the product warranty.